genapiorg/genapi/README.md

 4. Comprehensive **documentation** with API, LLM, and app design tips, and
 5. Efficient **workflow** and project structure for building scalable Generative AI Apps.

-## Cookbook
-Our launch recipe is using [OpenAI Functions with Climate APIs](http://genapi.org/functions/openai-functions-with-climate-apis/) available as a Jupyter notebook.
-We use this notebook to illustrate a number of fundamental concepts.
-For example, we demonstrate how to use the helper API to simulate a chat experience within a Jupyter notebook with a simple statement.
-We also demonstrate with the accompanying Climate API examples how to write a function and crisp specification which can be consumed by the LLM with accuracy.

 ## Exploring
 We are currently exploring the following topics for addition to the GenAPI roadmap.